Temporary Changes to Club Rules and Arrangements to Allow Members to Fly at the Field

 - The maximum number of members active on the field is 10 at any time.
 If you arrive and there are already 10 in attendance you must wait in your vehicle.
 Those already active must watch out for new arrivals and move on so as to give others a turn.

-- When you park do so in a way which enables you to maintain social distancing from others loading and unloading.
+- When you park do so in a way which enables you to maintain social distancing from others loading and unloading and in a way which does not constrict the movement of others.

 - You should at least have available hand gel but may wish to also include gloves and masks.
 The choice is yours, but you must provide your own.

-- The Club hut will be unlocked to enable access to the defibrillator, but because of its confined space, you must not use it otherwise.*
+- The Club hut will be unlocked to enable access to the defibrillator and the charging booth circuit breaker but because of its confined space, you must not use it otherwise.*

 - The extending bridge will be left half extended so that a single person can wind it the rest of the way in order to retrieve models that have landed out.
 When you have finished return the bridge to that half-extended position.
 You must be watched over by at least one other club member to ensure your safe return to the Club side.

-- The toilet may be used but you are advised to limit its use and use hand gel afterwards.
+- The toilet may be used but you are advised to limit its use and use hand gel afterwards and leave it as clean as you can.
+The contractors carry out a deep clean when they empty the toilet.

 - All other Club rules apply as usual.